adelarsq/adelarsq.github.io/readme.md

 - [Linkedin](https://www.linkedin.com/in/adelar-da-silva-queir%C3%B3z-158a9125)
 - [Lattes](http://lattes.cnpq.br/3585801413183697)

-## Projects Developed and/or Maintained
+## Open Source Projects Developed and/or Maintained

 - [vim-emoji-icon-theme](https://github.com/adelarsq/vim-emoji-icon-theme) - Emoji/Unicode Icons Theme for Vim and NeoVim.
 - [vim-matchit](https://github.com/adelarsq/vim-matchit) - Mirror from the official matchit.vim plugin from the official Vim repository to use with plugin managers.